Aaron Lam, M.D.

 Cardiac Surgical ICU was the intern classes’ favorite rotation!
 It was initially an intimidating rotation with critically ill patients with complicated devices and surgeries.
 However, we were welcomed to the rotation with open arms.
 As interns, we follow two to four patients each day.
 We take ownership of these complex patients with the supervision of our upper levels and attendings, which allows us to provide critical care in a safe environment.

-The rest of the day is busy with lecture, group discussions, procedures and new cases coming up from the OR.
+The rest of the day is busy with lectures, group discussions, procedures, and new cases coming up from the OR.
 The CSICU attendings are all amazing teachers with a vast amount of knowledge they were ready to share and endless patience as they walked us through our first procedures.
-We were supported by the amazing advance practice providers on the unit, who helped us learn the day-to-day routine.
+We were supported by the amazing advanced practice providers on the unit, who helped us learn the day-to-day routine.
 Our co-residents on the team consisted of our very own anesthesiology upper levels, which made it exciting to see the leaders we would become.

 Bella Gabice Speight